anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ### Battery

-These configurations you need to do since will avoid one bug that I explain in this section [SSDM BUG](#SDDM-BUG-(Black-screen-and-Password-Fail)) after fix it or decide something, you can change for your own confs.
+You need these configurations, since it will avoid one bug that I explained in this section [SSDM BUG](#SDDM-BUG-(Black-screen-and-Password-Fail)).
+After fixing it or deciding on something, you can change for your own confs.

-To apply them go to:
+To apply them, go to:

 > System Settings > Power Management > Energy Saving